42 Aircraft Propellers

 (33)

-Notice that the definitions of propeller thrust coefficient, advance ratio, and power coefficient differ from those used for helicopter rotors.
-It is essential not to muddle them up.
+Notice that propeller thrust coefficient, advance ratio, and power coefficient definitions differ from those used for helicopter rotors.
+It is essential not to confuse them.
 The differences are clarified in the table below.
+Notice that = 2

 Helicopter rotor | |||